 ConSol CM comprises different client applications.
 Depending on your roles and tasks in your company you will use one or more of those applications.

 Figure 2: ConSol CM system components

 Web Client

-The primary access point to the system for standard users.
-Users work with cases, contacts and resources.
+The Web Client is the primary access point to the system for internal users.
+They work with cases, contacts and resources.